 Protein blockers: PCSK9 inhibitors

-These newer medications block a protein called PCSK9 to aid in removing LDL cholesterol from the blood.
-PCSK9 inhibitors are often used when lifestyle changes and statins alone aren’t enough.
+These newer medications block a protein called PCSK9 to aid in lowering LDL cholesterol levels in the blood.

 PCSK9 inhibitors include: